Ag in the Classroom

 Profile

-Kansas Foundation for Agriculture in the Classroom (KFAC) is a statewide, self-funded 501(c)3 nonprofit educational program providing resources, training, and support for schools, educators, and volunteers to spark meaningful connections between classrooms and Kansas agriculture.
+Kansas Foundation for Agriculture in the Classroom (KFAC) is a statewide, self-funded 501(c)3 nonprofit agricultural literacy program providing educational resources, training, and support for schools, educators, and volunteers to spark meaningful connections between classrooms and Kansas agriculture.

 For the past 40 years, KFAC has provided free resources to Kansas teachers to assist them in incorporating agriculture in their classrooms through various free lesson plans, resources, and activities spanning many different subject areas.
 KFAC also provides educators with professional development to give them a more in-depth look into agriculture.
 We believe the more teachers know about agriculture, the better equipped they are to explain this industry to the next generation.